 - Learn more about gene editing and how it works

-- Hear about current advances on many technical aspects
+- Be aware of current advances on many technical aspects

-- Optimize the RNA guide design to the genotyping analysis (bioinformatics workshop)
+- Optimize the RNA guide design for genotyping analysis (bioinformatics workshop)

-- Highlight crucial issue in your own scientific project
+- Highlight crucial issues in your own scientific project

 as soon as possible to adapt the programme to their expectations.